 Sales and Marketing.
 Sales and marketing expenses consist of the salaries, commissions and related benefits of our sales and marketing staff, the costs of our marketing programs, including public relations, advertising and trade shows, travel, facilities, and depreciation expenses.
 Sales and marketing expense remained relatively flat in fiscal year 2022 from the prior year, as compared to a year-over-year increase of 10.3% in fiscal year 2021.
 Sales and marketing expense for fiscal year 2022 included a decrease of \$14.0 million in commissions, partially offset by an increase in employee travel and customer outreach of \$12.9 million, compared to the prior year.
 Sales and marketing headcount at the end of fiscal year 2022 increased to 2,500 from 2,479 at the end of fiscal year 2021.
 In fiscal year 2021, the increase in sales and marketing expense was primarily due to increases in commissions and personnel costs of \$57.3 million, compared to the prior year.
-The increases in commissions and personnel costs of \$57.3 million, compared to software sales.
-Sales and marketing employees from the acquisition of Volterra, as well as higher commissions related to software sales.
-Sales and marketing headcount at the end of fiscal year 2021, including employees for fiscal year 2021 increased to 2,479 from 2,395 at the end of fiscal year 2020.
-Sales and marketing expenses for fiscal year 2021 also included impairment charges of \$11.5 million, \$104.6 million and \$88.4 million for fiscal years 2022, 2021 and 2020, respectively.
+The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount during fiscal year 2021, including employees from the acquisition of Volterra, as well as higher commissions related to software sales.
+Sales and marketing headcount at the end of fiscal year 2021 increased to 2,479 from 2,395 at the end of fiscal year 2020.
+Sales and marketing expenses for fiscal year 2021 also included impairment charges of \$11.5 million related to the exit of certain facilities.
+Sales and marketing expense included stock-based compensation expense of \$104.3 million, \$104.6 million and \$88.4 million for fiscal years 2022, 2021 and 2020, respectively.

 Research and Development.
 Research and development expenses consist of the salaries and related benefits of our product development personnel, prototype materials and other expenses related to the development of new and improved products, facilities and depreciation expenses.
 Research and development expense increased 6.0% in fiscal year 2022 from the prior year, as compared to a year-over-year increase of 16.2% in fiscal year 2021.
 The increase in research and development expense for fiscal year 2022 was primarily due to increased personnel costs of \$29.6 million, compared to the prior year.
 The increase in personnel costs were driven by growth in research and development employee headcount during fiscal year 2022, including employees from the acquisition of Threat Stack.
 Research and development headcount at the end of fiscal year 2022 increased to 2,170 from 1,884 at the end of fiscal year 2021.
 In fiscal year 2021, the increase in research and development expense was primarily due to increased personnel costs of \$48.8 million, compared to the prior year.
-The increase in personnel costs were driven by growth in research and development to the prior year.
-The increase in personnel costs were driven by growth in research and development to the prior year.
-The increase in personnel costs were driven by growth in research and development expenses to the prior year.
 The increase in personnel costs were driven by growth in research and development employee headcount during fiscal year 2021, including employees from the acquisition of Volterra.
-Research and development employee headcount during fiscal year 2021 increased to 1,884 from 1,797 at the end of fiscal year 2020.
+Research and development headcount at the end of fiscal year 2021 increased to 1,884 from 1,797 at the end of fiscal year 2020.
 Research and development expenses for fiscal year 2021 also included impairment charges of \$13.0 million related to the exit of certain facilities.
 Research and development expense included stock-based compensation expense of \$71.8 million, \$67.2 million and \$50.3 million for fiscal years 2022, 2021 and 2020, respectively.